 We do know one thing for certain.
 God is with us, working through us to reach those most in need, often through our church.
 I believe that the church is one of the safest investments out there!
 I am confident that funds that we donate to the church today, whether through our annual pledges, through second mile giving, or through bequests and other planned gifts, will be at work bringing in God’s kingdom here on earth, for a long, long time.
 I believe that this is what is meant by “building our treasure in heaven.”

-Over the past two years, the Legacy Committee has been at work encouraging second mile and planned gifts, and trying to manage the church’s investments so that First Church indeed has a Legacy!
-In this report, you will read about grants that we have been able to make with Legacy Funds, and how having this nest egg that grows has enabled us to further our ministry.
+Over the past few years, the Legacy Committee has been at work encouraging second mile and planned gifts, and trying to manage the church’s investments so that First Church indeed has a Legacy!

 We all owe a debt of gratitude to those who continue to support all of our ministries through their gifts, service, and prayers.
 We look forward to continuing this ministry of certainty!

 Building and Facilities: This fund is for the preservation and upkeep of our facilities.
 It is the largest fund under the care of the Trustees.
 All undesignated bequests to the church go to this fund, and it has also been well-supported by gifts people

 have given specifically for the upkeep and care of our buildings.